 The next step is to choose and register your domain if you haven’t already.
 I prefer to buy domains right through the hosting website because it’s easy!
 Type your preferred domain into the box.
 If it’s available, you can add it to your purchase.

 If you’ve already purchased a domain, you’ll need to transfer it to A2.
 This is if you haven’t yet begun using the domain on a website.
 If you have already used this domain on a website, you will need to check the box that you will be using an existing domain.
 In this case, you will need to update your nameservers to point to the new servers.
 This is what I did when I moved from my old hosting provider to A2.

 3. Create your account and complete the package and billing information.

 The next step is to fill in all of your account information and configure your site.
-You will choose your billing cycle (you can choose to pay monthly, yearly or for 2 years – chooseing a longer period saves you money).
+You will choose your billing cycle (you can choose to pay monthly, yearly or for 2 years – choosing a longer period saves you money).
 Most of the other options can be left as is.
 You may choose to add a security certificate to your site to make it https.
-And finally you can choose to have your blogging application auto installed.
-The preferred application is WordPress, so you can choose WordPress from the dropdown and it will automatically configure WordPress for you and send you the credentials to login with.
+And finally, you can choose to have your blogging application auto installed.
+The preferred application is WordPress, so you can choose WordPress from the drop-down and it will automatically configure WordPress for you and send you the credentials to log in with.
 That will enable you to skip the next step, Step 4.

 4. Download WordPress

 The next step in creating your blog is to download WordPress.
 I’m using bluehost screenshots as an example for this step, because if you chose A2 Hosting, WordPress would be installed for you, and you would skip this step.
 If you chose bluehost or another service for your hosting, you’ll have to follow the steps to download WordPress.